Old Bus Photos

 Thomas Burrows & Sons were based at Wombwell which is about 5 miles South East of Barnsley on the road to Mexborough.
 They had a varied selection of vehicles and like most independent operators quite a few were second-hand, but this particular coach and its sister GWX 168 No 58 were both delivered new to Burrows in March 1948.
 Terry also came up with the information that both were withdrawn from service in December 1963 and that this particular coach was hired in 1952 by West Yorkshire Road Car for at least 2 Blackpool journeys.
 Maybe West Yorkshire hired it for the 1952 summer season if you know please leave a comment.

-I have to admit I am not all that knowledgeable about Wilkes & Meade the body builder of this coach but according to Terry again they were part of the Leeds based coach operator Wallace Arnold.
-If anyone can supply information re Wilkes & Meade it would be appreciated.
+I have to admit I am not all that knowledgeable about Wilks & Meade the body builder of this coach but according to Terry again they were part of the Leeds based coach operator Wallace Arnold.
+If anyone can supply information re Wilks & Meade it would be appreciated.

 Off at a bit of a tangent here but Wallace Arnold owned a few service bus operators, in the Leeds area they had Kippax Motors and Farsley Omnibus and in the Scarborough area they owned Hardwicks.
 I am not sure where Hardwicks were based but I know that dad and I circa 1963 went from Scarborough to the terminus somewhere in the Yorkshire Wolds and back again just to say we had done it.
 I know it was a Leyland Titan and I think it had rear doors.